Spotlight on Katherine

 What actually happens when you develop a strategy?

-First, in the discover phase we gather fresh insight – for example, mapping other organisations in your field or reviewing your business model.
-The second stage is develop where options are discussed, and we make sure to engage diverse groups in this dicussion.
-In the final decide phase we support the Board and senior team to make clear decisions that can immediately be put into operation.
+First, in the Discover phase we gather fresh insight – for example, mapping other organisations in your field or reviewing your business model.
+The second stage is Develop where options are discussed, and we make sure to engage diverse groups in this discussion.
+In the Decide phase we support the board and senior team to make clear decisions that can immediately be put into operation.

 When is a good time for strategy?